-Two factors determine if an appropriation is a supplemental.
-One is that the effective date must be in the current fiscal year-even if funding is intended for expenditures in the next fiscal year.
-For example, an appropriation to capitalize the Alaska Marine Highway System Fund with an effective date of June 30th may be intended for use in future years, but its June 30th effective date makes it a supplemental appropriation.
+An appropriation is classified as a supplemental if (1) the effective date is in the current fiscal year, and (2) if the appropriation impacts current year revenue.
+For example, an appropriation to capitalize the Alaska Marine Highway System Fund with an effective date of June 30th may be intended for use in future years, but its June 30th effective date and the use of current year revenue makes it a supplemental appropriation.